Introduce translated page tree

 Alternativly one could think about allowing the selection of multiple/all language showing the tree - the question then is: how to style the tree nodes so that the tree structure is still "readable"?

-Updated by Michael Telgkamp over 1 year ago
+Updated by Michael Telgkamp about 4 years ago

 Some thoughts of Rachel on this topic: